aa-zhang/Minesweeper/README.md

 Easy - 4% of the board will contain mines
 Medium - 8% of the board will contain mines
 Hard - 12% of the board will contain mines
-(Insane - 80% of the board will contain mines) *this mode is selected when the player does not enter a proper difficulty
+(Insane - 80% of the board will contain mines) &larr; this mode is selected when the player does not enter a proper difficulty

 <img src ="images/minesweeperTitle.PNG" width="600">

 ### Gameplay ###